cameraui/docs/detection/episodes.md

 ## The episode player

 Opening an episode plays the whole sequence.
 It switches between cameras on its own as the story moves, and shows the current camera's name and time.
 A strip below the video holds one block per camera stretch, so you can jump straight to any point or skip between cameras.
 Zoom and pan work as in the [live view](/cameras/live-view).

+When a second camera covers the same room on the [floor plan](/cameras/floor-plan), the control bar offers **Second angle**, which plays that view of the same stretch instead.

 <Shot src="/img/detection/episode-player.png" alt="The episode player with the camera strip below the video" />